 Green the Web With Us!

 Statista estimated that 4.66 billion people used the internet in 2020, an increase due at least in part to the global coronavirus pandemic.
-Unfortunately, only a small portion of its power coming from renewable sources, it is now more important than ever to collectively transition to clean energy as soon as possible.
+Unfortunately, only a small portion of the internet’s power comes from renewable sources.
+It is now more important than ever to collectively transition to clean energy as soon as possible.
 Partnering with a stable hosting service powered by renewable energy helps us ensure the digital products and services that Mightybytes builds have as little adverse environmental impact as possible while still offering the same commitment to quality that we are known for.

 Mightybytes currently offers green hosting only to customers with a current project or those who have a maintenance contract with us.
 If you’re interested in making your website more people- and planet-friendly, check out our web sustainability checklist below or look into our digital sustainability services.